patrickbenjamin1/web-components-boilerplate/README.md

 -   ### Dumb render is a dumb idiot

     Unlike React, which keeps track of which element is which through the virtual DOM when rerendering, the solution I've gone for for now is a total scrapping and recreating of the markup in the component.
 This is, of course, dumb.
+More than anything else, it means that anything that's gonna rerender is gonna be completely reinstantiated every time - basically, can't do anything with animations.
+This is my own shortcoming, mainly cus I'm not investing much time into this for now.

 -   ### Support